metadatadriven/powerSAS/README.md

 ## Contributing

-powerSAS is currently under pre-release development, so subject to change.
+powerSAS is under on-going development and welcomes contributions.
 If you are using powerSAS and found and issue or have a suggestion, then please feel free to raise them on github.

 ## Licensing